grimmpp/audiobox-for-kids/README.md

 Sometimes sound tracks start with a little silence in the beginning, especially if it is a sound effect or animal sound I want the audiobox to respond directly on the ncf tag.
 That's why I often remove this little silence in the beginning or end of sound tracks.
 Often it is also needed to adapt the volume of a sound track.
 I haven't tried out a lot of tools but I'm quite happy with [mp3DirectCut](https://mpesch3.de/) and that's why I recommend it here.

 ## [Structure of TF Card](MicroCard-README.md)
 There is also a nice tool for renaming and copying sound files onto the TF Card.
 See [TinoTool](/MicroCard-README.md#tinotool) ([Original GitRepo: TinoTool](https://github.com/DarthBrento/TinoTool)).
+I really like this tool because it reduces a lot of unwanted effort and it is very convenient to have for this case a GUI.

 ## [How to generate System Sounds for menu?](SystemSounds-README.md)